Wisconsin high school that dropped nickname has new moniker

 HURLEY, Wis.
 (AP) — Six months after dropping its controversial nickname, a northern Wisconsin high school has a new moniker.

 The Hurley School Board decided to drop the Midgets nickname in January, after scrapping the idea of having a community vote on whether to dump the mascot.
-Wisconsin Public Radio reports that after a months-long community engagement effort, the team will now be known as the Hurley Northstars.
+After a months-long community engagement effort and dozens of nominations, the team will now be known as the Hurley Northstars, Wisconsin Public Radio reported.

 A committee of 36 people, including students, teachers and parents, received 76 nominations for new mascots.
-A recent graduate who served on the committee, Ally Rye, says people were ready for the change.
+Some paid tribute to the area's history as a center for mining, with names such as the Iron Rangers, the Headframers and even the Hurley Hematites, after iron oxide.
+Others, like the Blizzards and Storm, sought to showcase the region's famous winter weather.
+And wildlife choices were popular, from Bucks to Foxes to Harriers.

+Dayne Stuhr, who served on the committee as a high school senior and has since graduated, said the group took its job seriously.

 Some schools in the region are nicknamed Midgets, including Butternut, Wisconsin, Freeburg, Illinois, Estherville, Iowa, and Dickinson, North Dakota.
 McLaughlin, South Dakota, changed its moniker from Midgets to Mustangs in 2016.